huijunchen9260/shellect/README.md

 # shellect

-shellect is a menu written in POSIX shell.
+shellect is a selection system written in POSIX shell.

 ## Table of content